-In many Member States investment in higher education is too low or has even suffered severe cutbacks due to the economic crisis.
-For a modern and well-performing university system, a total investment of 2% of GDP (public and private funding combined), is the minimum required for knowledge-intensive economies.
+In many Member States investment in higher education is too low or has even suffered severe cutbacks due to the economic crisis..
 The modernisation of higher education systems, with tailored curricula, practice and output oriented forms of learning, better governance and funding needs to be accelerated.
 Incentives for tertiary institutions to enter into cooperation with business and the wider world and opening up higher education institutions to the needs of society, in particular to underrepresented groups remain a challenge.